doubleirish/mybatis-spring-boot/captions.md

 ```
 pom.xml
 ```
-The simplest way to get started using Mybatis In a Spring boot application is to include the mybatis starter dependency you see here.
+The simplest way to get started using Mybatis in a Spring boot application is to include the mybatis starter dependency you see here.

+ctrl-click to internals of dependency

-This package includes an auto-configuration component which we'll discuss later
+This package also includes an auto-configuration component which we'll discuss later

-we'll also add a dependency on the H2 database so we can setup an embedded  in-memory db.
+we'll also add a dependency on the H2 database so we can setup an embedded  in-memory database which we'll be using in our demo.

 #### Setup H2 in-memory datasource